 Award-winning journalist and broadcaster Emily Maitlis is one of the most recognised faces on BBC television news.
 Presenting the channel’s flagship daily current affairs programme Newsnight on BBC2, she is also anchor for the BBC’s main news bulletins on BBC1, plus the BBC News Channel and BBC World.
 She also works alongside David Dimbleby and Jeremy Vine covering all General, Local and US elections.

 In 2011, Emily secured an exclusive television interview with Facebook founder Mark Zuckerberg, for which the documentary (’Inside Facebook: Zuckerberg’s $100 Billion Gamble’) won her the Wincott business award.
-She has also interviewed major political figures including Donald Trump, Kofi Annan, Julian Assange, Bill Clinton, Henry Kissinger, Christine Lagarde and all five of the most recent UK prime ministers.
+She has also interviewed major political figures including Donald Trump, Kofi Annan, Julian Assange, Bill Clinton, Henry Kissinger, Christine Lagarde and all seven of the most recent UK prime ministers.

 Not limiting herself to the world of politics, Emily has also interviewed key figures from the world of sport, entertainment and business such as David Beckham, Sir Michael Caine, the Dalai Lama, Juliette Binoche, Hugh Grant and George Soros - to name but a few.

 In November 2019, she interviewed HRH Prince Andrew - The Duke of York at Buckingham Palace about his relationship with the late American financier and convicted sex trafficker Jeffrey Epstein.
 The BBC Panaorama interview was watched globally and widely regarded as an expert piece of journalism on her part, and a car crash interview on his.